Juantonios1/Churn-Analysis-with-Telco-Customer-Churn-Dataset/README.md

 * Data Proportion based on Target
 * Independent Test with Chi-squared
 * Senior Citizen Feature

+You can also see full dashboard of analysis at <a href="https://public.tableau.com/app/profile/juan1691/viz/ChurnAnalysis_16509874494110/ChurnAnalysis?publish=yes"> Analysis Tableau</a>.

 ## Data Preprocessing
 At this stage, data preparation and processing will be carried out before being used as a data model, as follows: